Healthy Homes Assessment Maymorn

 Maymorn Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required in all Maymorn and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory throughout Maymorn and New Zealand rental homes where it is reasonably practicable to install.

 Starting 1 July 2021

-• Private landlords and property managers have to make sure their rental properties comply according to Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.
+• Private landlords and property managers should ensure their rental properties comply according to Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

-• All houses which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes